sarahciston/codingcare/posts/designdoc.md

 ## 0. Overview

-Consisting of new datasets like the queer love corpus, new models, and new art practices, this project lays out alternative approaches to text-based machine learning.
+Consisting of new datasets, new models, and new technical and artistic practices, this project lays out alternative approaches to text-based machine learning that center marginalized experiences.
+The pilot dataset, 'A Queer Love Corpus', [...]

 ## 🔥 what's the problem?
 ## *Giant machine learning tools grab data indescriminately*